mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

-# Javascript-Dynamic-Loading-and-Version-Control
-Manage dynamic loading of dependent JavaScript files and functions with automatic versioning
+# Javascript Dynamic Loading of files and function with Version Control

 **Purpose:**
 To dynamically load javascript files (and functions) based on listed dependencies while also generating unique filenames for browser cache version control.